proteusx/tlg2u/README.rst

 EXAMPLES OF USAGE
 -----------------

-The following examples assume that you have access to the TLG CDROM through the directory ``./cdroms/tlg``
+The following examples assume that you have access to the CD-ROMs through the directory ``./cdroms/``

 ``tlg2u -a 0012 -b 001 -c tlg -d ./cdroms/tlge > Iliad.utf``